sergiorykov/Platron.Client/README.md

 }
 ```

 You can [grab sources](https://github.com/sergiorykov/Platron.Client/blob/master/Source/Platron.Client.Tests/Integration/CallbackIntegrationTests.cs) and try it by yourself.
-You will need real credentials and magic souce to make your local server available to Platron.
+You will need real credentials and magic sauce to make your local server available to Platron.

 To make it you will need tunnel service like https://forwardhq.com, https://ngrok.com or any similar.
 We choose ngrok - it has free of charge version working on a single address.